kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      %pane-mode-changed pane-id
              The pane with ID pane-id has changed mode.

+     %pause pane-id
+             The pane has been paused (if the pause-after flag is set).

      %session-changed session-id name
              The client is now attached to the session with ID session-id, which is named name.